pradosoft/prado/UPGRADE.md

 Upgrading from v4.0.1
 ---------------------
 - List controls (eg. TDropDownList) now renders empty PromptValues.
 Before, they would use PromptText in order to fill PromptValue when empty or not specified.
+- Internal classes Prado\I18N\core\NumberFormat and Prado\I18N\core\NumberFormatInfo have been removed; TNumberFormat is still available, and is based on php's NumberFormatter.

 Upgrading from v4.0.0
 ---------------------